CoEDL/elpis-wiki/2019-ICDLC-workshop-steps.md

 ### Running Elpis

-If you already have Docker installed, download and run the Elpis image by running this command in a terminal, when it is running open `http://0.0.0.0:5000` in a browser.
-```
-docker run --rm -p 5000:5000/tcp coedl/elpis:icldc
-```

 If you don't have Docker, or that means nothing to you, we have set up some temporary servers online.
 To use one of these machines, [open this Google spreadsheet](https://goo.gl/uwSCSt).
 Find a row that doesn't have someone's name in it yet, and claim a machine by putting your name in there.
 Copy the IP Address, open a new web browser (Chrome or Firefox), paste the address into the location bar and press Enter/Return to start Elpis.

+If you already have Docker installed and you want to run Elpis on your own computer, download and run the Elpis Docker image by running this command in a terminal, when it is running open `http://0.0.0.0:5000` in a browser.
+```
+docker run --rm -p 5000:5000/tcp coedl/elpis:icldc
+```

 ![Welcome](icldc/10-welcome.png)